Categories

 Step 2: Pause First, Ask Questions Second

-CoachCat’s first response is always protection, not toughness.
+CoachCat’s (or a 1:1 Coach's) first response is always protection, not toughness.

 In this case, the immediate advice was: